micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/zephyr/zephyr_emulator/index.md

 3. **Build**: generates a binary file ready for being loaded in the hardware.
 4. **Flash**: load the micro-ROS software in the hardware.

 micro-ROS apps for Zephyr emulator are located at `firmware/zephyr_apps/apps`.
 In order to create a new application, create a new folder containing two files: the app code (inside a `src` folder) and the RMW configuration.
+You will also need some other Zephyr related files: a `CMakeLists.txt` to define the building process and a `prj.conf` where Zephyr is configured.
+You have these two files [here](https://github.com/micro-ROS/zephyr_apps/tree/dashing/apps/host_ping_pong), for now, it is ok to copy them.

 ```bash
 # Creating a new app